When you served your country in the armed forces, you may have faced some disturbing situations.

 Combat is the kind of event that can cause PTSD.
 So can a sexual assault or a disaster scene.

-Veterans’ disability benefits can cover your treatment for PTSD, your overall health-care coverage and the monetary compensation you need to rebuild your life.
+Veterans’ disability benefits can cover your treatment for PTSD, anxiety, depression, your overall health-care coverage and the monetary compensation you need to rebuild your life.

 If you struggle with PTSD after military service, or you have a military veteran spouse who does, your country owes you and your family these benefits.

 But too often, the US Department of Veterans Affairs (VA) issues a disability rating that falls short of providing the level of benefits you deserve—or it denies your claim altogether.

 The PTSD lawyers at Horenstein, Nicholson & Blumenthal can help you gather the evidence you need to appeal for a higher disability rating with PTSD or overcome a denied claim and receive the PTSD veterans’ disability compensation that’s fair.